AvAarsNS/Kata_IsKingInCheck/_scenario_V2.md

 ✔️Rook?
 Yes
 ✔️Queen?
 Yes

-### What does the king at d4 see north west?
+### What does the king at D4 see north west?

 ✔️Nothing to the north west --> nothing
+✔️A bishop at C3 --> bishop
-✔️A bishop at c3 --> bishop
+✔️A bishop at A1 --> bishop
-A bishop at a1 --> bishop
+✔️A bishop at B2, pawn at A1 --> bishop

+### Can the king at D4 be taken from the north west?

+✔️Bishop?
+Yes
+✔️Queen?
+Yes
+✔️Pawn at C3?
+Yes
+✔️Pawn at B2?
+No
+Pawn at B2, Pawn at E8, Pawn at C1?
+No
+✔️Rook?
+No